-The Buddhist Chaplaincy Training Program is hybrid distance training that combines face-to-face class interaction in the form of 1-day classes with activities that students complete in their homes and communities.
+The 2020-2021 Buddhist Chaplaincy Training Program will be an on-line training that combines virtual classes with activities that students complete in their homes and communities.
 This approach – learning on one’s own from home and also attending 1-day classes – makes it easier for students to participate while balancing work and family commitments.

-- The faculty are Paul Haller, Gil Fronsdal, and Jennifer Block.
-They co-created this training together in 2003, and have been co-leading it since then.
-For their bios, click here.
+- The faculty are Paul Haller, Gil Fronsdal, Christina Fernandez, and Jennifer Block.
+Paul, Gil and Jennifer co-created this training together in 2003, and have been co-leading it since then.
+For faculty bios, click here.

 - The 10 Paramis/Paramitas are the theoretical framework of the training.
 Each class is focused on one of these qualities of heart and mind that support and express compassion.
 At the beginning of each class, a short dharma talk is given on the parami of the month.